-MEDICATIONS THAT AFFECT BLOOD CLOTTING: Your doctor may recommend that these drugs be discontinued before upper endoscopy to reduce possible bleeding risk.
-Stopping and restarting these drugs however carries some risk of blood clot related problems, including stroke and heart attack.
-In some cases we may advise you to undergo endoscopy without stopping these medications, in the belief that possible bleeding is less of a risk to your long-term health than the risk of possible heart attack or stroke.
+MEDICATIONS THAT AFFECT BLOOD CLOTTING: In most cases these drugs (such as Coumadin, Plavix, Effient, aspirin, nonsteroidal anti-inflammatory agents and others) are discontinued before endoscopy to reduce possible bleeding risk.
+Stopping and restarting these drugs carries some risk of blood clot related problems, including stroke and heart attack.
+In some cases we may advise you to continue these medications, in the belief that possible bleeding is less of a risk to your health than the risk of heart attack or stroke.

 RECUPERATION: Recuperation from endoscopy is generally complete within a few hours following the procedure.
 Most individuals can return to typical activities and diet at that time.
 Because the effects of sedation on memory, coordination and judgment may linger however, activities such as driving, operation of machinery, vigorous physical exertion or activities requiring full mental attention, coordination or recall should not be resumed until the following day.
-Increasing throat, chest or abdominal pain, bleeding, fever, chills or other signs of illness could be signs of complication of endoscopy or of your sedation, and should be reported promptly to the covering Digestive Health physician.
+Increasing throat, chest or abdominal pain, bleeding, fever, chills or other signs of illness could be signs of complication of endoscopy or of your sedation, and should be reported promptly to the on call Digestive Health physician.
 You will be provided with written instructions on discharge telling you how to contact us in the event of a problem after the procedure.

 TRANSFUSION: Blood transfusions are not administered at the Southwest Endoscopy Center.
-Transfusions are occasionally necessary during the hospital management of endoscopy-related bleeding.
+Transfusions are occasionally administered at Mercy Medical Center during endoscopy if a patient has lost a large amount of blood prior to the procedure.
 A separate written consent prior to transfusion is obtained if transfusion is needed.